SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Various-String-Concealing-Techniques.md

 let myString = "He" + "l" + "l" + "o W" + "o" + "rl" + "d"; // => Hello World
 ```

-You might be thinking, "hey, the obfuscated version doesn't look that bad", and you'd be right.
+You might be thinking, "Hey, the obfuscated version doesn't look that bad", and you'd be right.
 However, keep in mind that a file will typically have a lot more obfuscation layered on top.
 An example using the techniques already covered above could look something like this (or likely more advanced):

 ```javascript
 var _0xba8a = ["\x48\x65", "\x6C", "\x6F\x20\x57", "\x6F", "\x72\x6C", "\x64"]; //Encoded string array